GOOFy fermions: Conclusions: no longer goofy?

 Which leads us to the final point to stress out: whether these RG-invariant relations are the result of a symmetry or not, they exist and lead to interesting, testable phenomenology; to possible explanations of the hierarchy question; to new versions of the 2HDM with parameter choices which are not fine-tuning, but rather renormalization invariant to all orders.
 And only through the GOOFy procedure can they be found, taking the transformations of fields and their conjugates as independent.
 Different interpretations of this procedure are available: (A) the original one from~\cite{Ferreira:2023dke} and this paper considers an imaginary scaling of doublet components, gauge and fermion fields and, in order to obtain invariance of kinetic terms, spacetime coordinates are also taken to scale with a factor of $i$; this process is remarkably consistent, and shown~\cite{Ferreira:2025ate} to be able to be used for the calculation of the 1-loop effective potential.
-(B) The approach championed in~\cite{Trautner:2025prm,deBoer:2025jhc,Trautner:2025yxz} abandons invariance of the kinetic terms, arguing that GOOFy transformations will lead to propagators changing sign, which will have no impact on loop calculations due to the structure of Feynman diagrams being considered, either because they include an even number of propagators (such that the sign changes would be cancelled) or, for the case of GOOFy-eliminated couplings, an odd number of propagators therefore leading to zero high-order corrections; this procedure ignores the fact that gauge-scalar interaction terms are themselves odd under a GOOFy transformation, arguing that those terms induce contributions to the RG running of GOOFy-eliminated couplings and amount to soft breaking terms.
+(B) The approach championed in~\cite{Trautner:2025prm,deBoer:2025jhc,Trautner:2025yxz} abandons invariance of the gauge-kinetic terms, arguing that such GOOFy-violating terms amount to soft breakings of the RG-invariant relations found.
 (C) And finally, the approach of~\cite{Haber:2025cbb} sees GOOFy parameter relations emerging as algebraic relations between couplings of theories with a larger field content upon which one imposes an ordinary symmetry; this approach has thus far only been attempted for simple theories with only scalars, but it is expected to be possible to generalise it for models with fermions, and perhaps gauge fields as well.
 All of these approaches have, thus far, undesirable features: (C) obtains parameter relations in a theory with higher field content and argues that they imply features of a theory with less fields, not through decoupling of any degrees of freedom but rather from algebraic analogies; (B) uses GOOFy transformations to eliminate parameters in the scalar potential but argues that terms involving kinetic and gauge interactions which break those transformations behave as soft breaking interactions; and (A), the approach of this paper, uses imaginary scaling of real fields and spacetime coordinates, which is bizarre to say the least.
-One could however argue that other symmetries also go beyond unitary/gauge transformations of fields -- conformal symmetry is an example, and supersymmetric transformations use Grassmann numbers, so is imaginary scaling really that shocking?
+One could however argue that other symmetries also go beyond usual transformations of fields: in conformal symmetry fields are scaled by real numbers, not transformed by unitary matrices, and in supersymmetric transformations Grassmann numbers are used, so is imaginary scaling really that shocking?